tu2-atmanand/Task-Board/README.md

 ### Editing a Task

-Edit task directly from the Edit Task Window.
+Edit task directly from the Edit Task modal.
 You can add different properties to the task, add more subTask, add or edit description to the task.
-And the changes will be return to the parent markdown file exactly the way you see it in the preview.
+And the changes will be updated in the parent markdown file exactly the way you see it in the modal preview.

 ![Editing a Task Item](./assets/EditTaskWindow.gif)